What is Telehealth? Is it different to Telepractice?

 Can NDIS funds be used for Telepractice services with Speech Pathology?
 Yes.

 Can Medicare rebates apply to Telepractice services for Speech Pathology?
-The Department of Health has announced new, temporary MBS telehealth allied health items (including Speech Pathology) for clients who have a valid referral for the period of 13 March to 30th September 2020.
+Yes.
+The Department of Health has MBS telehealth allied health items (including Speech Pathology) for clients who have a valid referral.

 Will my private health fund cover telepractice services for Speech Pathology?
 An increasing number of Private Health Funds do permit customers who have the appropriate extras cover to claim for services delivered through Telepractice.
 Check with your provider to ask about coverage.